3urobeat/steam-comment-service-bot/docs/dev/dataManager/dataManager.md

 You can see its content by clicking [here](/advancedconfig.json).

 ### lang
-Object holding all language strings for responding to a user.
+Object storing all supported languages and their strings used for responding to a user.

-It loads the data of `src/data/lang/defaultlang.json` and overwrites all keys with the corresponding values from `customlang.json` (does not overwrite the file on the disk).
+It loads the files of `src/data/lang/` and overwrites all keys with the corresponding values from `customlang.json` (does not overwrite the file on the disk).
-You can see the default lang content by clicking [here](/src/data/lang/defaultlang.json) and your customlang file by clicking [here](/customlang.json).
+You can see the default lang content by clicking [here](/src/data/lang/english.json) and your customlang file by clicking [here](/customlang.json).

+Use the function [getLang()](#getlangstr-replace-useridorlanguage-promise) to access the languages stored in this object.

 ### quotes
 Array of strings holding all quotes used for commenting which are set in `quotes.txt`.